parse-community/docs/_includes/ios/objects.md

 ## Saving Objects Offline

 Most save functions execute immediately, and inform your app when the save is complete.
-If you don't need to know when the save has finished, you can use `saveEventually` instead.
-The advantage is that if the user currently doesn't have a network connection, `saveEventually` will store the update on the device until a network connection is re-established.
-If your app is closed before the connection is back, Parse will try again the next time the app is opened.
-All calls to `saveEventually` (and `deleteEventually`) are executed in the order they are called, so it is safe to call `saveEventually` on an object multiple times.
+For a network consious soltion on non-priority save requests use `saveEventually`.
+Not only does it retry saving upon regaining network connection, but If your app is closed prior to save completion Parse will try the next time the app is opened.
+Additionally, all calls to `saveEventually` (and `deleteEventually`) are executed in the order they are called, making it safe to call `saveEventually` on an object multiple times.

 <div class="language-toggle" markdown="1">
 ```objective_c